-Most behaviour can be dealt with by the Lunchtime Supervisors in the moment.
-The class teacher will be informed of any detrimental behaviour that occurs at playtimes or lunchtimes to help build a picture for that child.
+Most behaviour can be dealt with by Midday Meal Staff in the moment.
+The class teacher will be informed of any antisocial behaviour that occurs at playtimes or lunchtimes to help build a picture for that child.
 All issues should be dealt with by the class teacher first.
-With serious incidents, the Lunchtime Supervisors will go to the Phase Leader/Assistant Heads but will also inform the class teachers so everyone is aware.
+Serious incidents go to the Phase Leader/Assistant Heads